Russian battleship Retvizan: Battle of Port Arthur

 Retvizan was on searchlight duty on the night of 8/9 February 1904 and attracted many torpedoes during the Japanese surprise attack that night.
 She was hit on the port side forward by a torpedo which blew a 220 sqft hole in her side.
 Five men in the torpedo compartment were killed and all electrical power was knocked out.
 The ship took on enough water to give her a list of 11°; this was reduced to 5° by counter-flooding.
 A sail was used to cover the hole and steam was raised so she could head for the inner harbour.
 The 2200 LT of water she had taken aboard had increased her draft enough to cause her to ground in the harbour entrance.
 She was not refloated until 8 March, but played an important role in the meantime in defeating a Japanese attempt to seal the entrance with block ships on 23–24 February.
 Repairs began immediately after she was towed into the harbour and were completed on 3 June although no docks were available and a cofferdam had to be built.
 She sailed with the rest of the Russian squadron on 23 June in an abortive attempt to reach Vladivostok.
-Vice Admiral Vitgeft returned to Port Arthur when he encountered the Japanese fleet, led by Admiral Tōgō Heihachirō, shortly before sunset as he did not wish to engage the numerically superior Japanese in a night battle.
+Rear Admiral Wilgelm Vitgeft returned to Port Arthur when he encountered the Japanese fleet, led by Admiral Tōgō Heihachirō, shortly before sunset as he did not wish to engage the numerically superior Japanese in a night battle.